superfly/fly_postgres_elixir/README.md

 performed through an RPC (Remote Procedure Call) in your application running in the primary region.

-In order for this to work, your application must be clustered together and configured to identify which region is the "primary" region.
-Additionally, your application needs to be deployed to multiple regions.
-There must be a deployment in the primary region as well.
+In order for this to work, the application must be clustered together and configured to identify which region is the "primary" region.
+Additionally, the application needs to be deployed to multiple regions.
+This assumes an instance of the application is running in the primary region as well.

-A call to `MyApp.Repo.insert(changeset)` will be proxied to perform the insert in the primary region.
+A call to `MyApp.Repo.insert(changeset)` is proxied to perform the insert in the primary region.
 If the function is already running in the primary region, it just executes normally locally.
 If the function is running in a non-primary region, it makes a RPC execution to run on the primary.

-Additionally, it gets the Postgres LSN (Log Sequence Number) for the database after making the change.
+The magic bits are that it additionally fetches the Postgres LSN (Log Sequence Number) for the database after making the change.
 The calling function then blocks, waits for the async database replication process to complete, and continues on once the data modification has replayed on the local replica.

 In this way, it becomes seamless for you and your code!
 You get the benefits of being globally distributed and running closer to your users without re-designing your application!

-By default, a Repo function that modifies the database is proxied to the server and it waits for the data to be replicated locally before continuing.
-Passing the `await: false` option instructs the proxy code to not wait for replication.
+By default, a Repo function that modifies the database is proxied to a primary server and waits for the data to be replicated locally before continuing.
+Passing the `await: false` option instructs the proxy code to not wait for replication to complete.

 This is helpful when you only need the function result or the data is not immediately needed locally.